 Co-operation other organisations:

-The advisory members connect the ministries most closely involved with the topics of responsible business conduct: the ministries of Foreign Affairs, Economic Affairs, Infrastructure & Environment and Social Affairs & Employment.
+The advisory members connect the ministries most closely involved with the topics of responsible business conduct: the ministries of Foreign Affairs, Economic Affairs and Climate Policy, Infrastructure & Water Management and Social Affairs & Employment.
 Also, the NCP has the ability to request advice from other ministries in the case of potential future CSR discussions relating to the expertise of these departments.

 Open stakeholder meetings